ahmprs/web-reader/readme.txt

-this repository contains a simple web reader
+this repository contains a simple web reader.
+It helps a user to read web contents online.